LAB’s major new book, Voices of Latin America – social movements and the new activism was published on 18 January 2019.

 You can buy copies of the book at: https://developmentbookshop.com/voices-of-latin-america

-The US edition of the book will be published by Monthly Review Press in March 2019.
+The US edition of the book is published by Monthly Review Press in association with LAB and Practical Action Publishing.
 For details of US orders, click here.

 - Introduction: living life on their own terms by Tom Gatehouse

 - Fighting machismo: women on the front line by Louise Morris

 - LGBT rights, the rainbow tide by Ali Rocha

 - Indigenous peoples and the rights of nature by Linda Etchart

 - The hydroelectric threat to the Amazon Basin by Marilene Cardoso Ribeiro & Sue Branford

 - State violence, policing and paramilitaries by Mike Gatehouse

 - Spaces of everyday resistance: the right to the city by Antonia Burchard-Levine